Long Plane Trees: Introduction

 \end{restatable}

-The algorithm ``guesses'' the longest edge of a longest plane tree and then constructs six certain trees -- four stars and two more trees that contain the guessed edge and have diameter at most four.
-We argue that one of these six trees is sufficiently long.
-The polynomial \(P(x)\) comes from optimizing the constants used in the proof.
+The algorithm of \cref{thm:approximation} constructs six plane trees: four stars and two general trees of diameter at most four.
+We show that one of these trees is always sufficiently long.
+The algorithm is very simple, but its analysis uses several geometric insights.
+The polynomial $P(x)$ comes from optimizing several constants that appear in the algorithm.